lockedinspace/letme/README.md

 This repository uses a ``go mod`` file, so don't git clone inside your ``$GOPATH``.

 ### Using the configuration file
-You will use a configuration file where values such as MFA device arn, DynamoDB table will be provided.
-A letme config file template looks like:
+letme needs a configuration file to read values from, it holds details regarding your AWS configurations.
 ```
 [general]
   aws_source_profile = "default"